10 Jaw-Dropping Temples in Bali That You Can’t Miss

 Pura Tirta Empul

 Built in 960 AD, Pura Tirta Empul is listed as a national cultural heritage site.
-The courtyard is mostly comprised of a large pool, which is filled with water from a nearby spring that flows to the Tukad Pakerisan River.
+The courtyard is mostly comprised of a large pool filled with water from a nearby spring that flows to the Tukad Pakerisan River.

 Pura Gunung Kawi